drewfullstack/nc-news-api/README.md

 ### 3. Setup the databases

-Run the command "npm setup-dbs".
+Run the command "npm run setup-dbs".

 This will create the databases needed to run this project.

 ### 4. Seed the databases

-Run the command "npm run-seed".
+Run the command "npm run seed".

 This will run the file, run-seed.js, which will populate the databases with the necessary tables and seed data.